idaholab/TMAP8/doc/content/verification_and_validation/ver-1a.md

 \end{equation}
 where $P(t)$ is the pressure at the surface of the enclosure over time.

-To derive $FR(t)$, [!cite](ambrosek2008verification) first reference the analytical solution for an analogous heat transfer problem [!cite](Carslaw1959conduction), which provides the solute concentration profile in the membrane as
+To derive $FR(t)$, [!cite](ambrosek2008verification) first references the analytical solution for an analogous heat transfer problem [!cite](Carslaw1959conduction), which provides the solute concentration profile in the membrane as

 \begin{equation}
     C(x,t) = 2 S P_0 L' \sum_{n=1}^{\infty} \frac{\exp \left(-\alpha_{n}^2 D t\right) \sin (\alpha_{n} x)}{[l(\alpha_{n}^2 + L'^2)+L'] \sin (\alpha_{n} l)},